Vinimello90/vinimello90/README.en.md

 - **Extras:** Version control with Git and GitHub.
 - **Best practices:** Clean and organized code, project structuring based on industry best practices.

-My approach combines design and code, creating modern, responsive, and functional interfaces.
-I always seek to improve my skills and explore new technologies.
+My approach combines design with clean and organized code, based on the best practices in the market, creating modern, responsive, and functional interfaces.
+I am always looking to improve my skills and explore new technologies.

 ### 💻 Technologies